nordnet/nordnet-component-kit/README.md

 # Nordnet Component Kit

 ## Installation
-TODO once this is in sinopia this is true, until then - not so much!
+TODO once this is in sinopia/github this is true, until then - not so much!

 ```
 npm install --save nordnet-component-kit